-The UCC2752x family of devices are dual-channel, high-speed, low-side gate-driver devices capable of effectively driving MOSFET and IGBT power switches.
-Using a design that inherently minimizes shoot-through current, UCC2752x can deliver highpeak current pulses of up to 5-A source and 5-A sink into capacitive loads along with rail-to-rail drive capability and extremely small propagation delay (typically 13 ns).
-In addition, the drivers feature matched internal propagation delays between the two channels.
-These delays are very well suited for applications requiring dual-gate drives with critical timing, such as synchronous rectifiers.
-This also enables connecting two channels in parallel to effectively increase current-drive capability or driving two switches in parallel with one input signal.
+The UCC27524A1-Q1 device is a dual-channel, highspeed, low-side, gate-driver device capable of effectively driving MOSFET and IGBT switches.
+The UCC27524A1-Q1 device is a variant of the UCC2752x family.
+The UCC27524A1-Q1 device adds the ability to handle -5 V directly at the input pins for increased robustness.
+The UCC27524A1-Q1 device is a dual, non-inverting driver.
+Using a design that inherently minimizes shoot-through current, the UCC27524A1-Q1 device is capable of delivering high-peak current pulses of up to 5-A source and 5-A sink into capacitive loads along with rail-to-rail drive capability and extremely small propagation delay (typically 13 ns).
+In addition, the drivers feature matched, internal-propagation delays between the two channels which are very well suited for applications requiring dual-gate drives with critical timing, such as synchronous rectifiers.
+This also enables connecting two channels in parallel to effectively increase current-drive capability or driving two switches in parallel with a single input signal.
 The input pin thresholds are based on TTL and CMOS compatible low-voltage logic, which is fixed and independent of the VDD supply voltage.
 Wide hysteresis between the high and low thresholds offers excellent noise immunity.